AminHasanpour/DL_project_template/{{ cookiecutter.repo_name }}/README.md

 │   │   ├── model.py
 │   │
 │   ├── train_model.py   <- script for training the model
-│   └── predict_model.py <- script for predicting from a model
 │
 └── LICENSE              <- Open-source license if one is chosen
 ```